Privacy notice

 Reporting a concern

 When we process your information, we will comply with the law, including data protection legislation.
-Should you feel that your data is being processed in breach of data protection law or other legislation, you can report your concern to our Data Protection Officer using the contact details provided above, or contact the Information Commissioner’s Office at:
+Should you feel that your data is being processed in breach of data protection law or other legislation, you can report your concern to our Data Protection Officer using the contact details provided above.

 Changes to this policy